KC Tenants: KC Tenants Power

 KC Tenants launched its political wing in October 2022 named KC Tenants Power.

 In June 2023, candidates endorsed by KC Tenants Power won four out of the thirteen Kansas City city council commissioner seats, losing two races.

 Founding of Tenant Union Federation

 In August 2024, KC Tenants, Connecticut Tenant Union, Louisville Tenant Union, Bozeman Tenants United, and Not Me We founded the Tenant Union Federation.
 The federation describes its goals as: "use the collective power of its locals to negotiate better living conditions for renters, slow the commodification of housing, help establish alternatives to the predominant market-based solution to housing, guarantee housing as a public utility, and create economic and political power for its renters."
 The federation's first campaign hopes to cap rent on housing managed by the federal government.

+Campaigns

+Stadium sales tax

+In 2024, KC Tenants opposed raising sales taxes to fund a new Kansas City Royals Stadium.
+The group stated in their mailers, "Don’t let the team owners threaten us for our tax dollars" in response to the possibility of the Royals or the Chiefs leaving the city if the sales tax failed.
+The group argued the tax would have transferred $2 billion in public funds to private corporations.
+Despite being outspent, the stadium sales tax referendum failed.

+We Feed Us

+During the 2025 United States federal government shutdown, KC Tenants organized a mutual aid food bank program.
+The group provided food to over 2,500 union members during the campaign using local food, including $50,000 worth of produce from local farmers.
+The campaign ended in November 2025 with the end of the federal shutdown.